Praetorium: Interior

 Within the praetorium Roman officers would be able to conduct official business within special designed and designated areas.
 A praetorium would normally display information regarding the sportulae (schedule of fees and taxes) of its region carved directly into the walls of its main public areas.
 This would often be located near the office of the financial procurator.

 Biblical reference

-In the New Testament, praetorium refers to the palace of Pontius Pilate, the Roman prefect of Judea, which is believed to have been in one of the residential palaces built by Herod the Great for himself in Jerusalem, which at that time was also the residence of his son, king Herod II.
+In the New Testament, praetorium refers to the palace of Pontius Pilate, the Roman prefect of Judea.
+It is believed to have been in one of the residential palaces built by Herod the Great for himself in Jerusalem, which at that time was also the residence of his son, king Herod II.
 According to the New Testament, this is where Jesus Christ was tried and condemned to death.
-Praetorium is variously translated as "common hall", "governor's house", "judgment hall", "Pilate's house", or "palace" (see Gospel of John 18:28, Mark 15:16).
-Additionally, Paul was held in Herod's Praetorium.
+Praetorium is variously translated as "common hall", "governor's house", "judgment hall", "Pilate's house", or "palace".
+(Note: See Gospel of John 18:28, Mark 15:16) Additionally, Paul was held in Herod's Praetorium.